scaffold-eth/scaffold-eth-2/README.md

 - Edit your frontend in `packages/nextjs/pages`
 - Edit your deployment scripts in `packages/hardhat/deploy`

+## Documentation

-Visit our [Docs website](https://docs.scaffoldeth.io) to learn more about Scaffold ETH-2 and how to start building with it.
+Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

+To know more about its features, check out our [website](https://scaffoldeth.io).

 ## Contributing to Scaffold-ETH 2